 I have been meaning to share some basic how-to recipes that I often use since writing about the staples I keep in my pantry.
 I have not gotten around to it until now.
 This will be the first in the series, so stay tuned.
 The posts will be short and sweet, with just enough know-how to get you into the kitchen cooking.
-The first post is about one of our all time favorite ingredients to use, the chickpea, which we use often in recipes from breakfast to dinner.
+The first post is about one of our all-time favorite ingredients to use, the chickpea, which we use often in recipes from breakfast to dinner.
 Honestly, I prefer cooking all beans as I find they taste better and I like to believe that they are better for us since they are not filled with extra crap that is used during processing.
 When I am in a pinch I will reach for a can of them, but this year I am making it a goal to cook up a big batch and tuck them away into the freezer for use doing the week.
-Here is my down and dirty method for cooking dried chickpeas.
+Here are my down and dirty methods for cooking dried chickpeas.

 I do not presoak my dried chickpeas.
 I find that when I do they tend to make us gassy.
 Instead, I simply wash them, throw them into a pot along with some simple herbs and water.
 I do not add any salt until after they are cooked and usually only when I use them in a recipe, then I season to taste.
 See, it is super easy.

 To freeze them, I drain well and then place into freezer proof containers.
 I do not add any liquid prior to freezing; just the cooked chickpeas.

 Thank you for joining us at the Chez Us table; we love having you here.

 Have you made this recipe?
 Please share what recipes you are enjoying from our site with us – we’d love to see them.
 Use the hashtag #chezuseats on social media channels, then we can pull a chair up to your virtual table and share with our friends.